Pros and cons of lump-sum investing

 An excellent example of dollar-cost averaging is investing via an employer-sponsored retirement plan like a 401(k).
 You would contribute a set amount to the plan each pay period.
 This amount would be invested in the plan based on your investment selections.
 For investors with a longer time horizon this type of investing can build a nice nest egg over time through the “miracle of compounding.”

-One of the things in favor of a lump-sum investment is that keeping some cash off to the side in a money market or savings account will deliver a minimal return.
+One of the things in favor of a lump-sum investment is that keeping some cash off to the side in a money market or high-yield savings account will deliver a minimal return.
 Current interest rates on low-risk cash accounts are close to zero in most cases.
 This is a drag on the overall return for an amount that you could otherwise invest as a lump sum.

 A lump-sum investment in one or more securities doesn’t mean that you have to leave that money invested in the same way forever.
 Rebalancing is a solid investing principle and the money invested as a lump sum should be part of this rebalancing process.
 Stocks, mutual funds or ETFs purchased as part of a lump sum can and should be traded for other securities if warranted over time.